The Nursing Home Decision

 Within a couple of weeks, Dad was moved to a safer location, a memory care home that had temporary beds available for such immediate circumstances.
 This meant Dad would be moved again when a bed became available at one of the three choices of homes Mom was forced to, and finally, decide on.
 Sometimes the temporary location needs the bed back before your choice is available.
 This meant your loved one could be placed anywhere in the region, not necessarily in the city where you lived.

 Imagine the fear Mom had now.
-Thankfully that didn't happen and it was only another week before Dad was in his forever home, in the city where he and Mom lived, and in her first choice.
-Imagine how three moves, four if you count the hospital, in a very short period of time would have affected my dad when he was so confused in the first place.
+Thankfully that didn't happen, and it was only another week before Dad was in his forever home, in the city where he and Mom lived and in her first choice.
+Imagine how 3 moves, 4, if you count the hospital, in a very short period of time, would have affected my dad when he was so confused in the first place.

 A journey many families must take